ale-sain/Party-ticket-tokenization/README.md

 ## Project Directory Structure

-### `code/`
+### `contract/`
 Contains all the source code files for the smart contracts.
 The source code includes the contract `ET42.sol`, which defines the token's functionality and user interactions.
+It also contains a documentation to help developers and users understand how the EventTicket42 Token works and how to interact with it.

 ### `deployment/`
 Contains files used to deploy the contract.

-### `documentation/`
+### `app/`
-This section helps developers and users understand how the EventTicket42 Token works and how to interact with it.
+Hosts a local fullstack application where users can provide their wallet address to **access** pre-minted tickets, which are then transferred to their wallet.
+Transaction details can be tracked via **Sepolia Etherscan**.

 **EventTicket42 (ET42) Contract :** https://sepolia.etherscan.io/address/0x58666114DeF0D5439417E06Fa62eec25703Eb64D